Lazio, Italy: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C, F and L. Be sure to choose the right type.
-The vast majority of adapters currently available are simply plugs and require your electronics to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one is sufficent for most areas.
+A plug adapter that supports outlet types C, F and L. Check that you find the right type.
+The vast majority of adapters currently available are just plug changers and expect your electronics to change the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one should work in most areas.

 November